Physical Therapy Non-Traditional Admission

 - Safety and Technical Standards

-- Current CPR and First Aid certification: CPR certification must be either American Heart Association Basic Life Support for Healthcare Providers or American Red Cross CPR/AED for the Professional Rescuer.
-First Aid certification must be through an organization recognized as a valid issuer of certification such as the American Red Cross.
-If accepted to the Physical Therapy Program, copies of First Aid/CPR certification are due by August 1st prior to the start of Phase I of the graduate program and certifications must be valid for at least one year at the time of entry into Phase I.
+- Current CPR and First Aid certification: The CPR certification must be either American Heart Association Basic Life Support for Healthcare Providers or American Red Cross CPR/AED for the Professional Rescuer.
+Certification for American Red Cross CPR/AED and First Aid is occasionally available on campus to Carroll University students.
+First Aid certification must be through an organization recognized as a valid issuer of certification such as the American Red Cross or American Heart Association.
+Copies of your CPR and First Aid certifications are to be submitted during the first week of classes and certifications must be valid for at least one year at the time of entry into Phase I.

 - International Applicants must complete the TOEFL and submit official exam scores and evaluated transcripts directly to PTCAS.
 Please see www.ptcas.org for additional information.